 Richard Hobbs is the Weston Curator of Roman Britain at the British Museum.
 He studied archaeology at the Institute of Archaeology, UCL, where he completed his doctorate under the tutelage of Richard Reece.
 He is a specialist in material culture with interest particularly in numismatics and metalwork, primarily in the Roman Republican and late Roman period.
 His numismatic works include a catalogue of the British Iron Age coins in the British museum and a study of the coins excavated by the Anglo-American Archaeological Project in Pompeii.
 His other works include a popular book on Roman Britain (with Ralph Jackson) and a study of precious metal deposits in the late Roman Empire.
-He is currently working on a major research monograph of the Mildenhall treasure, due for publication by the British Museum in 2016.
+His most recent monograph is a major new study of the Mildenhall treasure (British Museum Research Publications 200, 2016).

 Neil Holbrook BA FSA MIfA (Chairman 2017-)